metalcarratt/ministry/fun/pember/chapter2.md

-At the beginning of our study we encounter a popular error regarding the creation of the world - an error with a long history and which seems to have come from a compromise between the Word of Pagan beliefs.
+At the beginning of our study we encounter a popular error regarding the creation of the world - an error with a long history and which seems to have come from a compromise between the Word and Pagan beliefs.

 The poet Hesiod tells us the first thing to exist was Chaos,
 > "the yawning and void receptacle for created matter."